Plant-Appraiser/Pong/README.md

 # Pong
-I'm making a Pong game in Python
+Making a Pong game in Python